What to do when someone dies: advice for relatives and close friends

 - Where the body should rest before the funeral

-- Where the funeral should be held
+- Where and when the funeral should be held

 - What type of service (religious or otherwise)

 - Who will conduct the funeral and who will take part in it

 - What costs are appropriate

 - Whether to have flowers or instead request that mourners donate money to a charity